The Tower (poem)

 "The Tower" is a poem by the Irish poet William Butler Yeats.
-It is a passionate indictment of a man wrestling with age.
-It is the second poem in The Tower, a 1928 collection of Yeats's poems.
+It is the second poem in The Tower, a 1928 collection of Yeats' poems.

-Below appears a small extract from the poem:
+The poem features Yeats wrestling with his old age.
+He contemplates the foolish actions of his neighbors and wonders how they responded to their own aging, then celebrates the Anglo-Irish people and offers them his "faith and pride" as an inheritance.